The power of the pixel lays in its ability to track user behavior and pass information back to Facebook from third-party sites like yours.

 In this case, the pixel has the important function of allowing you to remarket and expand your audience by finding lookalike audiences.

 Remarketing to recapture lost shoppers

-You have several options for setting this up — the ad can be served to Facebook, Instagram, the Messenger app, or other third party platforms.
-When you’re creating these ad sets with the pixel in mind, you’re able to use these platforms to see how you’re marketing to these people and what you’re tracking.
+You have several options for setting this up: the ad can be served to Facebook, Instagram, the Messenger app, or other third party platforms.
+When you’re creating these ad sets with the pixel in mind, you’re able to use these platforms to see how you’re marketing to those people and what you’re tracking.

 You can think of remarketing or retargeting as the MOST targeted way of talking to your potential buyers.